GPh83/resticterm/README.md

 # Contributing

 **resticterm** is written in C# with .NET 5
-Based in this very good software : https://github.com/restic/restic
+Based on this very good software : https://github.com/restic/restic
 Console UI is Terminal.Gui - Terminal GUI toolkit for .NET : https://github.com/migueldeicaza/gui.cs
 Made with VS2019 Community.